In this article, you will learn about top Samba server interview questions and answers.

 idmap gid parameters.
 And, if winbindd finds these parameters specified, then it will use them for the UID and GID allocation.

 If these parameters are not specified, winbindd will start, but they will not be able to allocate UIDs or GIDs.

-Q12: When I click on my Samba server in the network neighbourhood, I am continually prompted for a password to the IPC$ share no matter what I enter.
+Q12: When I click on my Samba server in the network neighborhood, I am continually prompted for a password to the IPC$ share no matter what I enter.

 Ans: The Windows client is attempting to use

 encrypted passwords.
-However, the Samba server configured to support only
+However, the Samba server is configured to support only

 clear-text passwords.
 You should either enable encrypted passwords on the server or enable clear-text passwords on the Windows client.